 Instagram and Pinterest are two popular social media platforms that use images at the heart of essentially every post.
 For the average social media user, if you have a gorgeous picture that you want to share, odds are you’re likely considering adding it to one of these two platforms.

-Unlike certain other types of Social Media Marketing, there's typically a reduced word count associated with posts on these platforms, and including images in the posts is basically mandatory.
+Unlike certain other types of Social Media Marketing, there's typically a reduced word count associated with posts on these social media channels, and including visual content in the posts is basically mandatory.

-Despite their similarities, there are actually a number of fundamental differences between these two useful platforms.
+Despite their similarities, there are actually a number of fundamental differences between these two useful social media networks.

-For instance, Instagram is a platform that's designed primarily for users to share their own content.
+For instance, Instagram stories offer a platform that's designed primarily for users to share their own content.
 Pinterest, on the other hand, tends to be a place that is used to discover curated content in similar veins of interest.

 Instagram tends to have a younger user-base, and there are more men using the platform than women.
 Conversely, Pinterest’s user base is a little bit older, and their user-base is made up of much more women than men (although that statistic is starting to shift).